HMB3/Election_day_surveys/README.md

 # Election Day Survey
-The analysis in this report is based on the results of the Election Staff Survey, following the Local Government Election held on 4th December, 2021.
+The analysis in this report is based on the results of an Election Staff Survey, following the NSW Local Government Election held on 4th December, 2021.
 The results use only complete survey responses.